-The aim of the G10 is to provide a parallel to the G8 (currently G7) where major developments relating to our future are seen from a philosophical and less from a political perspective.
+The aim of the G10 is to offer a parallel for the G8 (now G7) where important developments are identified and interpreted.

 In times of low and again lower budgets for analytic journalism, shrinking publishing houses and even less reliable media in general where technology seems to win over jounalism, the G10 falls back on old-fashioned concepts: it organises sturdy sessions where the focus is really on something to discover.

 The organization of the G10 has many ears and tries to listen carefully in all directions from physics to history and from philosophy to avant garde economics.
 The topics are chosen in a way that they anticipate the future in a 'poetic' way.
 Poetic in the meaning Novalis once gave the word 'poetization': clear thinking with an undogmatic mind.

 2016 was the first G10, click here to have a look (Dutch version).